Sales Tax Relief Is Available for Sevier County Residents

 The Tennessee sales tax paid on eligible items can be refunded.
 Eligible items are major appliances purchased for $3,200 or less, residential furniture purchased for $3,200 or less, and residential building supplies purchased for $500 or less.

-To be eligible, major appliances and residential furniture must be purchased to replace damaged or destroyed items used in the individual’s primary residence.
-Residential building supplies must be used for the purposes of restoration, repair, replacement, or rebuilding the individual’s primary residence.
+To be eligible, major appliances and residential furniture must be purchased to replace damaged or destroyed items used in the individual’s primary and/or secondary residence.
+Residential building supplies must be used for the purposes of restoration, repair, replacement, or rebuilding the individual’s primary and/or secondary residence.
 You can view a detailed list of eligible and ineligible items here.

 Is there a limit on the amount of sales tax that can be refunded?